just-buildsystem/justbuild/doc/tutorial/cross-compiling.md

 ----------------------------------

-The `C` and `C++` rules that come with the `justbuild` repository already have cross-compiling already built into the tool-chain definitions for the `"gnu"` and `"clang"` compiler families; as different compilers expect different ways to be told about the target architecture, cross compiling is not supported for the `"unknown"`
+The `C` and `C++` rules that come with the `justbuild` repository already have cross-compiling already built into the toolchain definitions for the `"gnu"` and `"clang"` compiler families; as different compilers expect different ways to be told about the target architecture, cross compiling is not supported for the `"unknown"`